cfrg/draft-irtf-cfrg-randomness-improvements/draft-irtf-cfrg-randomness-improvements.md

 # Randomness Wrapper

 Let x be the output of a CSPRNG.
-When properly instantiated, x should be indistinguishable from a random string of length |x|.
+When properly instantiated, x should be indistinguishable from a random string of x bytes.
 However, as previously discussed, this is not always true.
 To mitigate this problem, we propose an approach for wrapping the CSPRNG output with a construction that mixes secret data into a value that may be lacking randomness.